Basic Wine Tasting Terms

 Clarity – how clear or dull wine appears.

-Clean – the fresh flavours of wine.
+Clean – the fresh, fault-free flavours of wine.

 Clones – this term is a sub-variety or mutated strain of a particular grape.